Traffic is free flowing for holiday-goers on the motorway heading back into Auckland today, but a crane is causing congestion in the city centre.

 The road was also reopened about 12pm.

-The NZTA travellers to be prepared for possible delays around Auckland's Stanley St from tomorrow, with the ASB Classic Men's tennis on daily.
+The NZTA also warned travellers to be prepared for possible delays around Auckland's Stanley St from tomorrow, with the ASB Classic Men's tennis on daily.